 Depending on how it’s made, Gochugaru can have subtle sweet and smoky nuances sometimes.
 The differences are not too striking, so you can be assured that most kinds of Gochugaru will do a wonderful job replacing cayenne peppers.

 The swap ratio is 1:1, but reduce the amount by half if the smokiness is too strong.
+Be careful not to mistakenly grab Gochujang instead of Gochugaru – there are many dissimilarities between Gochujan and Gochugaru, so you can’t always use these 2 interchangeably.

 Also known as green chili powder, jalapeno powder is frequently associated with Cajun, Latin American, and Tex-Mex dishes.
 Unlike its starter ingredient, jalapeno powder ranges at only 2,500 – 5,000 heat units on the Scoville scale.